 Junior teachers proved to be a considerable asset for education authorities during the straitened financial periods of World War I, the Great Depression and World War II.
 Apart from a brief period of prosperity in the early 1920s, untrained, lowly paid junior teachers were used extensively in South Australia to alleviate pressures arising from these events.
 Local factors also contributed to the pressure as authorities trained teachers and staffed schools.

-With a rising birth rate and an extension of compulsory attendance by one year to age 14 in the period before the Depression, numbers in primary and secondary classes escalated rapidly.
+With a rising birth rate and an extension of compulsory attendance by one year to age 14 in the period before the Depression, numbers in primary and secondary classes rose rapidly.
 New schools and additional teachers were also needed for new suburbs in Adelaide, and the extension of settlement in country areas.

 The ruinous drought of 1914 was followed by four years of war which further hindered the state’s development and strained the limited finances available for teacher training.
 In 1917, Lutheran schools were closed on account of anti-German sentiment thus creating new teacher shortages.
 With the end of the war, new farming soldier settlements were established, increasing the demand for small schools in rural communities.
 Some 800 such schools were eventually needed.
 The beginning of the marked section in Figure 1 shows the increase in student numbers in government schools over the period 1910 to 1930, before the decline associated with Depression and the new war.